Crypto-Potential/cptoken/README.md

-# cptoken
+# qcptoken
-CP Token serves as a medium of exchange to access specialized ICO reports on the Crypto-Potential platform.
+QCP Token serves to connect blockchain community through news and services in the space.